image

 content

-The induction ranges available at E67 come with a variety of smart technologies.
-Discover the options that make cooking even more enjoyable:
+The induction ranges available at E67 feature a variety of technologies.
+Discover the options that can make cooking even more enjoyable:

-Convection oven: found on many Danby, Blomberg, and Frigidaire induction ranges, it ensures even, fast cooking—ideal for roasts and baked goods.
+Convection oven: available on several Danby, Blomberg, and Frigidaire induction ranges, delivering even, faster cooking—ideal for roasted dishes or baked goods.

-Pizza stone baking: available on select Frigidaire Gallery induction ranges, for crispy, restaurant-quality pizzas at home.
+Pizza stone cooking: offered on select models such as Frigidaire Gallery induction ranges, perfect for achieving crispy, restaurant-style pizza at home.

-Air Fry: built into several LG and Whirlpool models, it lets you prepare crispy dishes without added oil.
+Air Fry: integrated into several LG and Whirlpool models, allowing you to prepare crispy meals with little to no added oil.

-Self-cleaning oven: featured on most models, keeping your oven spotless with no effort.
+Self-clean: included on most models, keeping your oven spotless with minimal effort.

-LG InstaView range: knock twice on the oven door to see inside without opening it or losing heat.
+LG InstaView range: knock twice on the oven door to see inside without opening it or letting heat escape.

 layout